TanyaIgnatenko/Web-Page-Styles-Exercises/README.md

 # web-page-styles-exercises
-Main goal of this repository is to improve web page styling skill
+Main goal of this repository is to improve web page styling skills :seedling: